Sdim: A Qudit Stabilizer Simulator: Validation and evaluation of qudit stabilizer tableau simulation

 \paragraph{Data primitives} The basic data the user manipulates is a \verb|Circuit| object.
 To create an an empty $n$-qudit circuit of dimension $d$, we invoke the constructor \verb|c = Circuit(n, d)|.
 The object is initialized to the state $\ket{0}^{\otimes n}$.
 Once the user has written out a circuit using the operations detailed below, they can simulate it by creating a \verb|Program| object constructed out of a circuit.
 This is seen in line 15 of Figure \ref{fig:deutsch_program}.

 \paragraph{Gate operations and measurements} The user appends gate instructions to the circuit via its \verb|add_gate| function, which takes arguments for a gate name and a local qudit index (and additional target for \verb|CNOT| when applicable), seen in lines 3-5, 11 of Figure \ref{fig:deutsch_program} .
 The elementary gate set is \verb|{X, Z, SUM, F, P}| along with their inverse gates \verb|{X_INV,| \verb|Z_INV, SUM_INV, F_INV, P_INV}|.
 The gates can be called by either their qubit or qudit names (e.g. \verb|H| versus \verb|F| on line 3 of Figure \ref{fig:deutsch_program}) with no affect on the program.
 At any time, the user can reset the $j^{\text{th}}$ physical qudit to $\ket{0}$ using the \verb|RESET| gate on index $j$.

-``Measurement at an index $j$'' is shorthand for performing a measurement of operator $Z_j$, which collapses (at least) the $j^{\text{th}}$ physical qudit.
-It is appended to the circuit in the same way as a Clifford gate, seen on line 14 of Figure \ref{fig:deutsch_program}.
+All measurements at a local index $j$ are $Z$ measurements and are denoted by an \verb|M| instruction.

 \paragraph{Error channels} Our simulator has a gate \verb|N1| that implements common single-qudit noise channels.
 Given a positional parameter $j$, a \textit{channel} parameter \verb|t|, and a probability \verb|p|, the code: